joshcanhelp/wp-starter/README.md

 With your theme, tea, and shirt ready to go, you're now free to build excellent web with WordPress.

 Each file has a block at the top to explain what's located in each file and how to use it.
 I'm not going to be there to watch over your shoulder so I trust you'll do the right thing.
-Here are a few general guidelines:

 I have a number of things that I'm planning on adding here, including: